JetBrains/Qodana/topics/inspection-profiles.md

 | [`groups`](#groups)         | Inspection groups that need to enabled or disabled in your profile |
 | [`inspections`](#inspections-group) | Sequence of `groups` setting application                          |

+By default, %product% supports the following severity levels inherited from the JetBrains IDEs that you can use while configuring your profile:

+{id="profile-severity-levels"}

+* Error
+* Warning
+* Weak Warning

 ### baseProfile

+%product% profiles employ the default IDE profile, so all settings applied to your custom profile override such settings contained in the default IDE profile.
+If your custom profile [includes](#include) another profile that completely overrides the default IDE profile, then your profile also contains nothing of it.

+<tip>You can overview the default IDE profile by navigating to <menupath>Settings | Editor | Inspections</menupath>.</tip>

-If set to `empty`, it lets you clear your profile from any configuration including the default IDE profile.
+If you set `baseProfile` to `empty`, you will clear your profile from any configuration including the default IDE profile.
 This can be useful if you are going to build your profile [from scratch](#Create+a+profile+from+scratch) rather than extend from the existing profile.